Lower limb disorders/ problems

 Shin splints – Shin splints is pain up the front of your lower leg (calf).
 The muscles and flesh along the edge of the shin bone become inflamed, which causes pain to walk, run, or jump.
 Doing activity over and over on hard surfaces can also bring this on.
 If you have flat feet, or feet turn outward, you may be more likely to get shin splints.

 Tendonitis – This is a common injury that makes a tendon swell stretch, or tear.
 It can happen from overworking the calf muscle or climbing the stairs.
 Symptoms of tendonitis can appear suddenly or can develop slowly over time.

 Broken bones or sprains – If you have twisted your ankle and had a mild sprain, it may be painful to put your full body weight through your ankle.
 However, over a few days you should gradually be able to walk comfortably again.
 For a more severe sprain or a broken bone (fracture) it is advised to see a doctor straight away.

 Blood clots – A blood clot is when your blood thickens in a vein and clumps together, it can turn into a clot.
-One that develops in a vein deep in the body is called deep vein thrombosis (DVT).
+When a blood clot develops in a vein deep in the body it is called deep vein thrombosis (DVT).
 Most deep-vein blood clots happen in the lower leg or thigh.
-They’re more likely to happen if your inactive for long periods of time (a long hall flight or car journey).
-You’re also at risk if you’re overweigh, or smoke, or take certain medications.
+They’re more likely to happen if you’re inactive for long periods of time (a long hall flight or car journey).
+You’re also at risk if you are overweight, smoke, or take certain medications.

 Muscle cramp – Muscle cramps are usually harmless and don’t require medical attention.
 However, you should seek medical advice if your muscle cramps are severe, don’t improve with stretching, or persist for a long time.